Sports Premium Grant

 At Fawbert and Barnard's we pride ourselves in our sporting success, the quality of our PE curriculum, the wealth of opportunities given to pupils to participate in competitive sports and games and the range of extra-curricular sports clubs offered to all children.

 We are very proud of the amount of PE and sport that is taught with such enthusiasm from our teachers and sports coaches.
 Because of this success we have seen a vast improvement in our children's attainment in PE, overall physical development, healthy lifestyles and the ability to reach the performance levels they are capable of both in and outside of school in regards to sporting event success.

-Fawbert and Barnard's are proud to have been awarded the School Games Gold Kitemark Award for the past 3 years.
+Fawbert and Barnard's are proud to have been awarded the School Games Gold Kitemark Award for the past 4 years with the exception of 2020, with the Coronavirus forcing school closures and a cancellation of the Kitemark award.
 The Kitemark, a nationally recognised award, rewards schools for their commitment to, and development of, PE, school sports clubs and competition.

 Our aims for Sports at Fawbert and Barnard’s and how we will implement actions to attain them in the coming year

 - Further develop the skills of our school staff so that the quality of PE and sport that is delivered will be enhanced.

 - The PE specialist will lessons; these lessons can then be re-created for the teachers whose class are taught by her to solidify the learning and master the skills.

 - The teachers will be coached by the PE specialist how to teach a series of lessons building on skills allowing for new experiences and skills to be taught across the Key Stages.

 - To promote the ethos that all children can benefit regardless of sporting ability.